Human Rights and International Rules Based Order - New Zealand

 The Embassy further promotes human rights of LGBTI+ in the Pacific by increasing knowledge among local activists on the international human rights system and building a regional LGBTI+ network, including by supporting Pacific Islands activists to attend the ILGA Oceania Regional Conference in the region.

-In Aotearoa New Zealand the Embassy is a participant in the local Pride parade in Wellington and organised numerous events to promote and raise awareness about human rights of LGBTI+ including film screenings and panel discussions.
+In Aotearoa New Zealand the Embassy is a participant in the local Pride parade in Wellington and organises numerous events to promote and raise awareness about human rights of LGBTI+ including film screenings and panel discussions.